Graviton-Code-Editor/website/docs/dev/fundamentals/plugins/themes.md

 ---

-Graviton themes are handled via properties, not CSS stylesheets, this ensures it's stability through time.
+Graviton themes are handled via properties, not CSS stylesheets, to ensure stability over time.

 > **Note**: I recommend you to take [this](https://github.com/Graviton-Code-Editor/sample-theme) as base when making a theme from scratch since there are a lot of properties.

 Manifest's properties needed for themes:

-* textTheme: indicates what color highlighting must be loaded,
+* textTheme: Used to specify what CodeMirror syntax theme to use.
-* fileTheme (optional): specify here your own CodeMirror's syntax theme's file.
-If you don't have a custom theme just don't write the property.
+* fileTheme (optional): If you have a custom CodeMirror syntax theme, specify the file which contains it here.
-* type: type of the plugin, in this case "theme"
+* type: Type of the plugin, in this case "theme".
-* colorScheme: where all theme's properties are stored
+* colorScheme: Contains all color changes in the form of properties.

 Example (simplified):